SamSherrill/games-comparison/current-dev-plans.md

 - Are we importing Bootstrap CSS the most ideal way?
 Current we pull in the CDN on index.html in the public folder

 - Deal with all deprecations

+## Accessibility

+- span className="sr-only" (current) span was somethign that came with bootstrap related to the active class name for the currently selected button in our drop down navbar.
+We aren't using the active class at this point.
+We will consider using it.
+It will take coding the navbar to detect what page we're on.
+Since we're in react, this is a one page application, and we stay on the same URL the whole time.

 ## Refactor Plans: